chisophugis/lbd/source/ctrlflow.rst

 Control flow statement
 =======================

-We will show you the corresponding IR for control flow statements, like “if else”, “while” and “for” loop statements in C, and how to translate these control flow statements of llvm IR into cpu0 instructions in this chapter.
+This chapter illustrates the corresponding IR for control flow statements, like “if else”, “while” and “for” loop statements in C, and how to translate these control flow statements of llvm IR into cpu0 instructions.

 Control flow statement
 -----------------------